schuchert/wikispaces/pages/ruby.BookOutline.md

 ---
 title: ruby.BookOutline
 ---

-# RDD : Resume Driven Design
+## RDD : Resume Driven Design
-> ==or how I learned Ruby and got a better job
+or how I learned Ruby and got a better job

 * This is a rapid introduction to the following resume-boosting subjects ** Ruby